How to stop worrying about debt

 What is it about debt, specifically defaulted unsecured debt, that affects so many people mentally and emotionally?

-Most people we speak to who have defaulted on their unsecured debt are focused solely on finding a way to clear the debt.
-When we ask why?
-The responses are something like the above.
+Most people we speak to who have defaulted on their unsecured debt are focused solely on finding a way to pay it off.
+When we ask why, their responses are similar to the above.

 Let The Real Debt Guy explain...

-If you’re stressed and worried about your defaulted unsecured debt, it's important to understand that your mind creates and controls your feelings.
+If you’re stressed and worried about your defaulted unsecured debt, it's essential to understand that your mind creates and controls your feelings.
 They are not shared by others, especially not your creditor.

 The CEO of Barclays PLC will not walk into the office on Monday and ask his PA whether you have paid your credit card bill or not.